Unsolemn/motofans-doc/README.md

 1. Run hugo-server with bash-hugo-runner

-###How to mount storage bucket recursively allowing access to other (e.g. www-data).
+###How to mount storage bucket recursively allowing access to other (e.g. www-data):
 ```
 $ gcsfuse --implicit-dirs -o allow_other <bucket-name> <path/to/mount/point>
 ```